gemrb/gemrb.github.io/_drafts/20_avenger.md

 **8. Any final thoughts about IE games and GemRB 20 years later?**

 I hope someone finds GemRB useful and motivating enough to develop a new game.

+_Tune in tomorrow to hear from lynx, the current maintainer that succeeded Avenger._